kyma-project/kyma/docs/serverless-v2/08-01-create-function.md

     EOF
     ```

-3. Check if your lambda was created successfully and all conditions are set to `True`:
+3. Check if your function was created successfully and all conditions are set to `True`:

     ```bash
     kubectl get functions $NAME -n $NAMESPACE